IhavenotComeToCompete/Pure-Random-Number-Generator-Love2D-LUA/README.md

 ---

-copy the above files in a folder and run Dice.exe , To see the source code open main.lua
+Copy the above files in a folder and run Dice.exe , To see the source code open main.lua

 Press "0" to generate pattern
 	- 10000 Squares